-As prohibition is lifted in state after state, cannabis is replacing alcohol as a way to unwind and relax.
-This is actually very good news because it turns out there is ‘no safe level of alcohol’.
+Cannabis is replacing alcohol as a way to unwind and relax.
+This is actually very good news, because it turns out there is ‘no safe level of alcohol.’

 Cannabis and alcohol have both faced prohibition.
 In the case of the latter, however, prohibition lasted fewer than two decades before the taps were flowing again.
 Meanwhile, cannabis prohibition has been in effect for the better part of a century.
 The greatest irony is that cannabis is healing us and alcohol is causing harm.
 In fact, the latest research shows that there is no safe level of alcohol consumption.